Tranche 2 Guide

 AML Mate automates the entire Tranche 2 compliance process.
 Our AI-guided wizard generates your AML/CTF program using AUSTRAC's official Starter Kit templates.
 Client KYC management, PEP/sanctions screening, SMR/TTR reporting, employee training, and deadline alerts are all built in.

-Starting from $199 one-time for a Setup Pack or $49/month for the full platform — a fraction of the $3,000–$10,000 that compliance consultants typically charge.
+Starting from $49/month for the full platform — a fraction of the $3,000–$10,000 that compliance consultants typically charge.

 Ready to get compliant?